network-charles/CKA/Lab 11/README.md

 nginx2   1/1     Running   0          10s
 ```

-From the above output, the pod is running sucessfuly along with the initial pod.
+From the above output, the pod is running successfully along with the initial pod.

 ### Delete all pods